Luadoo/Luadoo/README.md

 * April 2025: Progressive Quantization: Enhancing Stability in Binary Neural Networks (submission to MTA journal)
 * May 2024: Starting to learn the diffusion model & quantization model.
 (3 months)
-* Sep 2024: low-bit quantization PTQ for ImageNet classification.
+* Sep 2024: Low-bit quantization PTQ for ImageNet classification.
 (Going on)
-* June 2025: LLMs-PTQ research.
+* June 2025: LLM-PTQ research.
 (I am doing an internship at an AI company)
 * 今天是人生第一次离职了!
 (He worked at the Eastern Institute of Technology in Ningbo.)
 * Jan 2026: Working with Zhejiang University.